Is Kapil Sharma’s Wife Ginni Chatrath Pregnant?

 It has to be recalled that Kapil's mother was seen happiest at her son's wedding.
 She was also seen dancing her heart out!

 Kapil Sharma was recently acknowledged as the most viewed stand-up comedian in India and abroad by the World Book of Records London.
-The actor-comedian is in happy space and we wish him the same forever!
+The actor-comedian is in a happy space and we wish him the same forever!

 Most Read: MAJOR Change!
 Bigg Boss 13 Will NOT Have Commoners; Will Salman Khan Host The Show?
 Read Deets!